project-fifo/docs/chunter/installation.rst

    gunzip chunter-latest.gz
    sh chunter-latest

-Once services have been installed, we then enable the service and ensure that it is running
+Once services have been installed, we enable the service and ensure that it is running

 .. code-block:: bash